youssefHosni/Data-Science-Interview-Questions-Answers/Deep Learning Questions.md

 2. Using ReLU or Leaky ReLU over sigmoid and tanh activation functions.
 3. Use models that help propagate gradients to earlier time steps like in GRUs and LSTMs.

+### Q10:  When it comes to training an artificial neural network, what could be the reason why the loss doesn't decrease in a few epochs? ###

+Answer: